Letter to Sardis

 - Turn away from their (your) sins.
 (MacArthur, 114)

-Therefore if you do not wake up, I will come like a thief, and you will not know at what hour I will come to you.
+If therefore thou shalt not watch, I will come on thee as a thief, and thou shalt not know what hour I will come upon thee.

 Sin destroyed the Sardis church.